com-480-data-visualization/com-480-project-ms-paint/README.md

 ### Exploratory Data Analysis

 Pre-processing of the data set you chose:

-# French Dataset:
+#### French Dataset:
 Data starts the 2020-02-24, it is available in 3 types departments, region, and for France.
 We will be focusing on regions of France.

 Available data is the daily number of people hospitalised, sos-medecin actions related to covid-19.
 Data on the sex of patients is available.

 22423 data-points are stored in a csv format for the regions.

-Show some basic statistics and get insights about the data
+#### US Dataset:
+The dataset on cases in the US contains data on 55 different "states".

+It contains information on the number of deaths and cases due to the virus in all these states.

+It covers data from January 21st to April 4th and is updated daily.

+On average, states have data on about 30 days.
+Only 4 of them have information on less that 20 days, we consider them as outliers.

 ### Related work
 The evolution of number of hospitalisations and deaths has already been plotted for France : [here](https://datastudio.google.com/u/0/reporting/a62032a5-550a-4a97-bfdc-8ac909f9814b/page/ArPKB)